as3q/sheba-hms/README.md

 Sheba - Hotel Management System

-Administrator (Sohaib)
+# Administrator (Sohaib)

-Login and logout from the system.
+1.Login and logout from the system.

-Register new users (hotel staff, customers) into the system.
+2.Register new users (hotel staff, customers) into the system.

-Manage existing users by updating their account status.
+3.Manage existing users by updating their account status.

-Manage the hotel rooms by adding, updating, or removing room details.
+4.Manage the hotel rooms by adding, updating, or removing room details.

-Hotel Staff (Mahmood)
+# Hotel Staff (Mahmood)

-Login and logout from the system.
+1.Login and logout from the system.

-Manage room reservations.
+2.Manage room reservations.

-Check-in and check-out guests.
+3.Check-in and check-out guests.

-View room availability and booking history.
+4.View room availability and booking history.

-Customer (Ibrahim)
+# Customer (Ibrahim)

-Login and logout from the system.
+1.Login and logout from the system.

-Search for available rooms.
+2.Search for available rooms.

-Make and cancel reservations.
+3.Make and cancel reservations.

-View reservation history and current bookings.
+4.View reservation history and current bookings.

-Guest (Osamah)
+# Guest (Osamah)

-View room availability.
+1.View room availability.

-Search for room details and rates.
+2.Search for room details and rates.